Connect

 Public Transportation

 Public transportation in Calgary is operated by Calgary Transit.
 The bus line has over 170 routes to get people to their destinations.
 A light rail transit system called the CTrain also helps people get around without relying on a personal vehicle.
-This system helps create fairly clear roads for the size of the city and ensures that no one who works in the city is dependent on their vehicle to get to and from work.
+This system helps create fairly clear roads for the city's size.

-In Edmonton, there is also a bus service and light transit rail called the LRT.
+Edmonton has a bus service and a light transit rail called the LRT.
 This service helps both residents and tourists get to different parts of the city on a consistent schedule and is used by around 25% of the population daily.
 Most train stations are connected to larger transit centres so that people can quickly transfer from bus to train.

 Best Suburbs in Each City for Short Downtown Commutes